I almost didn't publish my first LinkedIn carousel.

 The engagement numbers aren't random.
 They're driven by three specific mechanics in LinkedIn's algorithm that carousels are uniquely positioned to exploit.

-LinkedIn calls this "dwell time," and in 2026, it has become one of the platform's strongest ranking signals.
-A post someone reads for 30 seconds outranks one that gets 50 quick likes but no actual reading time.
+LinkedIn's algorithm doesn't just count likes and comments.
+It measures how long someone spends looking at your content.
+The platform calls this "dwell time," and in 2026 it is one of its strongest ranking signals.
+A post someone reads for 30 seconds outranks one that gets 50 quick likes and no reading time.

-According to research tracking the new metric, one save drives approximately 5x more reach than a like and 2x more than a comment.
-Posts receiving saves get roughly 35% more secondary distribution - meaning LinkedIn keeps showing them to new people long after the initial posting window.
+LinkedIn added "saves" as a visible metric in late 2025, and the distribution data is striking.
+According to research tracking the new metric, one save drives roughly 5x more reach than a like and 2x more than a comment, and saved posts get about 35% more secondary distribution long after the posting window closes.

-On Instagram, each carousel slide is a separate image with specific format constraints.
-On LinkedIn, your carousel is a single PDF.
-You design it in any tool you want, with complete creative control over every pixel.
-No format restrictions beyond page size.
-No compression artifacts from individual image uploads.
+That sounds like a limitation, but it's an advantage.
+On Instagram each slide is a separate image with format constraints.
+On LinkedIn your carousel is one PDF, designed in any tool you want, with control over every pixel and no compression artifacts.

 The process:

-- Design your slides in any tool (Canva, Figma, Google Slides, PowerPoint - whatever you're comfortable with)
+- Design your slides in any tool (Canva, Figma, Google Slides, PowerPoint)

-- On LinkedIn, start a new post and click the document icon (looks like a page with a corner fold)
+- On LinkedIn, start a new post and click the document icon (a page with a corner fold)

 - Upload your PDF